-Other alligators are widely distributed in the rivers of the Americas, such as:
+Other caimans are widely distributed in the rivers of the Americas, such as:

 The Caiman crocodilus , known as the spectacled caiman or white caiman, is found in rivers from Central America to Venezuela.

-The Melanosuchus niger, known as the black caiman or black caiman, prefers to inhabit calm waters of the Amazon basin such as gentle rivers, lakes, lagoons or oxbow lakes, flooded forests and swampy areas.
+The Melanosuchus niger, known as the black caiman, prefers to inhabit calm waters of the Amazon basin such as gentle rivers, lakes, lagoons or oxbow lakes, flooded forests and swampy areas.

 In some cases, species overlapping occurs in some tributaries of the Amazon River, a phenomenon known as sympatry, in which species coexist in the same region, maintaining their identity through hybridization.